DEVOTIONALS

 be some who do not want to believe that Jesus has changed our

 lives.
-We may go to great lengths to explain to others how we have
+We may go to great lengths to explain to others that we have

 a new relationship with the Lord, but you know what, most people